GAM-team/GAM/docs/Chrome-Policies.md

 chrome.devices.managedguest.AccessibilityImageLabelsEnabled: Image descriptions.
   accessibilityImageLabelsEnabled: TYPE_ENUM
-    UNSET: Let users choose to use an anonymous Google service to provide automatic descriptions for unlabeled images.
+    UNSET: Allow the user to decide.
     FALSE: Do not use Google services to provide automatic image descriptions.
     TRUE: Use an anonymous Google service to provide automatic descriptions for unlabeled images.